-Amazon to close domestic marketplace business in China -sources | MarketScreener
+Amazon to close domestic marketplace business in China - sources | MarketScreener

 Unless someone is searching for a very specific imported good that can't be found elsewhere, "there's no reason for a consumer to pick Amazon because they're not going to be able to ship things as fast as Tmall or JD," he said.

-Amazon's customers in China will still be able to purchase the firm's Kindle e-readers and online content, said the sources, who spoke on condition of anonymity.
+Amazon's customers in China will still be able to purchase the firm's Kindle e-readers and online content, and the company's local website, amazon.cn, will continue to exist, said the sources, who spoke on condition of anonymity.
 Amazon Web Services, the company's cloud computing unit that sells data storage and computing power to enterprises, will remain as well.

 The U.S.-listed shares of Alibaba and JD.com rose 1 percent on Wednesday after Reuters first reported the move, before paring gains later in the day.
 Amazon's shares closed flat.